Phased DMD: Few-step Distribution Matching Distillation via Score Matching within Subintervals: Introduction

 Our contributions are summarized as follows:

 \begin{itemize}

-\item We propose Phased DMD, a data-free distillation framework for few-step diffusion models.
+\item \textbf{Phased DMD:} A data-free distillation framework for few-step diffusion models.
 This framework combines ideas from DMD and MoE, achieving higher performance ceilings while maintaining memory usage similar to single-step distillation.

-\item We derive the theoretical training objective for subinterval diffusion models without relying on external information, such as clean samples.
+\item \textbf{Theoretical Objective:} We derive the theoretical training objective for subinterval diffusion models without relying on clean samples.
 We highlight the necessity of this correctness for DMD distillation.

-\item Without requiring GAN loss or regression loss, \ourmodel achieves SOTA results on text-to-image and text-to-video generation models.
-To the best of our knowledge, this is the largest reported distillation validation.
-Experimental results show that our method effectively reduces diversity loss while preserving the base models’ key capabilities, including complex text rendering and high-dynamic video generation. \end{itemize}
+\item \textbf{SOTA Performance:} Without requiring GAN loss or regression loss, \ourmodel achieves SOTA results on text-to-image and text-to-video tasks.
+To the best of our knowledge, this is the largest reported distillation validation for diffusion models.
+Experiments show that our method effectively reduces diversity loss while preserving the base models’ key capabilities, including complex text rendering and highly dynamic video generation. \end{itemize}